cpury/lstm-math/README.md

 ## Details

 This uses a Seq2Seq model based on LSTMs in Keras.
-Depending on the complexity of equations you choose, it will train on ca. 25% of the complete equation space and validate on another, different 25%.
+Depending on the complexity of equations you choose, it will train on some small percentage of the complete equation space and validate on another small percentage.
 So all the equations you see in the example above have not been seen by the network before.

 ## Running it yourself